-We know that about ninety percent of all small business are family owned or controlled, and that most family businesses fail to make a successful transition to the next generation.
+We know that about ninety percent of all small businesses are family-owned or controlled and fail to make a successful transition to the next generation.
 However, thorough and thoughtful advance planning, called “succession planning,” can dramatically improve the chances for an effective transfer of ownership and management of a business.
 Succession planning should contain business, tax and psychological components addressing the particular needs of the family business.

-For assistance in these matters, please call any attorney in the Family Wealth and Estate Planning Group at Carlile Patchen & Murphy LLP.
+For assistance in these matters, please call an attorney in the Family Wealth and Estate Planning Group at Carlile Patchen & Murphy LLP.